tielyrr/Fujita-Lab--Project/README.md

 # Future Work
-- Streamline the process of updating, downloading, uploading, and data analysis to one executable that works on GFFs with different formats.
-The files are currently separate.
 - This code was written, to the best of my ability, with RAM and speed in mind.
 The program is still quite slow and I believe that the speed could be improved upon.
 - Use BUSCO for annotations rather than the GFFs for more reliable and uniform data.
 - Find a way to quickly get window information written to sql.
+Adding windows of 3kb, 10kb, 50kb, and 500kb exponentially raised the process time, so we only included the 100kb windows for now.
+- Tying in with the previous point, find a way to do the initial bulk upload of data quickly and efficiently, possibly with a bulk insert.
-- Fix bug in class parse_upload() functions: igs, introns.
+- Fix small bug in class parse_upload() functions: igs, introns.
+Leaves small bits of invalid data that is insignificant to our analyses, but it would be nice to not have to delete them.